2nd & 3rd Trimester Videos

 Carseats for Newborns

-The video transcript discusses the common issue of improper installation of newborn car seats, often due to a lack of reading instructions, particularly among fathers.
+The video discusses the common issue of improper installation of newborn car seats, often due to a lack of reading instructions, particularly among fathers.
 It highlights the availability of better car seat clips in newer vehicles and the importance of securing the car seat correctly.
 It suggests that parents visit local police or fire departments or certified personnel to ensure proper installation.
 The speaker also recommends that new parents, especially with their first child, have their car seat inspected and receive guidance on safely placing their child in the car seat and attaching the seat to its base.

 Vaginal Birth After C-Section (VBAC)